Frequently Asked Questions (FAQ)

 You will only be allowed through the security checkpoint for the Airside Terminal (Gate Area) that you are departing from.
 However, due to the configuration of the airport, it is possible to access either Airsides 1 AND 3 (Gates 1-59), OR Airsides 2 AND 4 (Gates 60-129) once you have passed through the security checkpoint for your airside.

-Similarly on arrival, you may access either Airsides 1 AND 3 (Gates 1-59), OR Airsides 2 AND 4 (Gates 60-129) depending on the Airside on which you arrive, by switching AGTs (trains) in the main terminal.
-If you wish to access the other Airside Terminal which is paired with yours, go directly to the other AGT (train) as soon as you disembark in the main terminal - do not go past the security checkpoint and out into the main terminal otherwise you will NOT be allowed back through security to access the other Airside Terminal.
+Similarly on arrival, you may access either Airsides 1 AND 3 (Gates 1-59), OR Airsides 2 AND 4 (Gates 60-129) depending on the Airside on which you arrive, by switching AGTs (trains) in Terminal A or Terminal B. If you wish to access the other Airside Terminal which is paired with yours, go directly to the other AGT (train) as soon as you disembark in terminal - do not go past the security checkpoint and out into Terminal A (or Terminal B) otherwise you will NOT be allowed back through security to access the other Airside Terminal.

-Please note that this may not be possible during certain times of the day for security reasons while international passengers are arriving in the Main Terminal.
+Please note that this may not be possible during certain times of the day for security reasons while international passengers are arriving in the terminal.

 How far do I have to walk through the airport?

 Golf carts are not available for transporting passengers.
-In the Main Terminal passengers may use the elevators, escalators and moving walkways to minimize walking distances.
-The roll-on/roll-off AGT (train) then transports passengers between the Main Terminal and the Airside Terminals (Gates Areas).
+In Terminal A and B passengers may use the elevators, escalators and moving walkways to minimize walking distances.
+The roll-on/roll-off AGT (train) then transports passengers between Terminal A (or B) and the Airside Terminals (Gates Areas).
 The minimum and maximum walking distance on each airside are as follows:

 Airside 3 (Gates 30-59)